braedynl/CSE231-020-SS20/FAQ.md

 I unfortunately don't know much about ChromeOS, so if you're encountering trouble, I'd post a question to Piazza.
 There's bound to be at least one student or TA who's familiar with the operating system.

-#### Are we allowed to use w3schools.com and/or programiz.com as supplementary material?
+#### Are we allowed to use W3Schools and/or Programiz as supplementary material?

-You're allowed to use any online resource that teaches Python — in fact, I often encourage students to use programiz.com if they're looking for more material.
+You're allowed to use any online resource that teaches Python — in fact, I often encourage students to use Programiz if they're looking for more material.
 But be careful, many online courses and tutorials teach subjects on Python that we won't be covering.
-It's usually best to go through our reading and lectures, and then refer to online resources for reinforcement and/or reference.
+It's usually best to go through our readings and lectures, and then refer to online resources for reinforcement and/or reference.

 #### Why are the online exams proctored?